 If you qualify by residence or electoral roll, you need read no further – you have a right to be married at St Philip’s if you are legally free to marry.

-You may still get married in a parish church of your choice even if you don’t live in the parish, if you or your fiancé can demonstrate a Qualifying Connection.
+You may still get married here even if you don’t live in the parish, if you or your fiancé can demonstrate a Qualifying Connection.
 A person has a Qualifying Connection with a parish if that person:

 Or if a parent of that person has at any time during that person’s lifetime: